Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/basic-navigation/index.md

 - ___Create New Entity___: Create a new metadata entity, such as a {{< glossary_link display="provenance" id="provenance" >}} action.
 For example, CreateAction describes how a work is created with more precision than a {{< glossary_link display="property" id="property" >}} like `author`.
 - ___All Entities___: Select to view all metadata entities associated with your {{< glossary_link display="collection" id="collection" >}}.
-- ___Unlinked Entities___: Select to view all metadata entities that are currently not linked to any properties.
+- ___Unlinked Entities___: Select to view all metadata entities that are not currently referenced by properties on the Root dataset or other entities, for example, an entity of type Person which is not referenced using an author property.

 Below this, there is pagination which allows you to navigate through results, with 10 results appearing per page.